-Renewable energy is experiencing some explosive growth which is shaken up the energy industry In most cases, RES are dictated with regulatory challenges that are over the last decade.
-However, by location which can be off- compounded by lack of economies there are still some challenges to address, if the push for renewables is to be maintained, sustained and successful.
+Renewable energy is experiencing some explosive growth which is shaken up the energy industry over the last decade.
+However, there are still some challenges to address, if the push for renewables is to be maintained, sustained and successful.

 Infrastructural challenges